 These were the years of the log constructed fences used on the rolling prairies.
 But the fences were cumbersome as well as inadequate.
 The “Lawrence Brothers,” as they became known, saw the need for a new type of fencing and began its engineering in a small factory on the river bank.
 Working with W.D.
 Collins in 1876 and 1877, the Lawrence brothers invented and made one of the first patented barbed wires ever made, and sold, the patent rights in New Jersey.

 The over 100,00 square foot plant was built in this area because of its access to railroad and trucking transportation.
-The 57 acre site provides ample space for a large employee parking lot and loading facilities as well as additional space for further expansions as the demand for the manufactured products continue to grow with the world.
+The 57-acre site provides ample space for a large employee parking lot and loading facilities as well as additional space for further expansions as the demand for the manufactured products continues to grow with the world.
 Hardware by Lawrence Brother is still furnished in every corner of the world.
-Orders were filled for a hotel, recently finished, in Sydney Australia and one in Dublin Ireland.
-Lawrence Brothers has also supplied many local buildings with hardware.
-Some of the better-known constructions throughout the nation include the UN building in New York and the Prudential Building in Chicago." ~Sterling Daily Gazette July 25, 1967 & July 25, 1975
+Orders were filled for a hotel, recently finished, in Sydney Australia, and one in Dublin Ireland.
+Lawrence Brothers have also supplied many local buildings with hardware.
+Some of the better-known constructions throughout the nation include the UN building in New York and the Prudential Building in Chicago.” ~Sterling Daily Gazette July 25, 1967, & July 25, 1975

 The growth and industrial transformation of the American workforce can still be seen in our Twin Cities.
-It can be glimpsed at such places as; Only the Best, Hennepin Feeder Canal, Dillon Home Museum, Wahl Clipper Museum, John Deer Historic Site and the Fire Museum.
-Contact the Sterling/Rock Falls, IL Historical Society (phone number below) for more information or visit the Whiteside County Illinois Genealogy and History (Part of the Genealogy Trails History Group) website listed below.
+It can be glimpsed at such places as Only the Best, Hennepin Feeder Canal, Dillon Home Museum, Wahl Clipper Museum, John Deere Historic Site, and the Fire Museum.
+Contact the Sterling/Rock Falls Historical Society or visit the Whiteside County Illinois Genealogy and History website for more information.